 Our trip back down Mount Tomanivi was complete with slips and falls in the mud – even our guide Bela fell once.
 We also ran into some of the local cows, belonging to the village.
 We returned to Navai muddy and tired.
 The villagers offer a space to change clothes and a spigot to wash down our legs and arms.

-You can watch the video of our hike to Mount Tomanivi, along with other adventures on Viti Levu in our video.
+You can watch the video of our hike to Mount Tomanivi in Fiji, along with other adventures on Viti Levu in our video.

 Top tips for the Mount Tomanivi hike

-- Bring food, as there’s no place to purchase food along the way
+- Bring food, as there’s no place on the hike to purchase food along the way

 - A change of clothes will be appreciated if it rains it will be muddy